ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 > - *[[Yersinia pestis|Y. pestis]]* exhibits greater temporal signal than previously thought.
 > - Clades associated with pandemics exhibit strict clock-like behavior.
+> - The mean substitution rate is a drastic under-estimation, driven by lineages that do not have temporal signal.
+> - The idea of [[Yersinia pestis|Y. pestis]] having a slow rate may be a misnomer.
-> - Sampling bias significantly impacts phylogeography reconstructions.
+> - Sampling bias significantly impacts phylogeography reconstructions
+> - The ancient lineages of [[Yersinia pestis|Y. pestis]] are not the only clades to have temporal signal.

 ## Introduction {.page_break_before}